 It reduces friction among team members because everyone knows who has what responsibilities.
 Therefore, it is clear from the get-go who makes the final call, who drives the project and who contributes.
 By allocating roles, the framework maintains balance by dividing authority.

 This framework promotes team communication.
 Drivers have to stay in touch with approvers, contributors and the informed for the process to work.

 DACI is an effective process that companies can use to help groups make decisions more efficiently.
 For the model to work, all roles and responsibilities must be understood clearly so that team members know what is expected of them.

-First difference is the the “D” Driver where “R” is Responsible
+The first difference is the “D” Driver where “R” is Responsible

 R: Who is responsible for completing the project goal?

-D: Who drives decision to reach the goal?
+D: Who drives the decision to reach the goal?

-Another difference is the “A” role, one is being accountable vs. a approver.
+Another difference is the “A” role, one is being accountable vs. an approver.

-DACI (Driver, Approver, Contributor, Informed) created by Intuit in the 1980s.
+DACI (Driver, Approver, Contributor, Informed) was created by Intuit in the 1980s.

 RAPID (Recommend, Agree, Perform, Input, Decide) created by Bain & Company.